jaynetics/character_set/README.md

 set.to_s_with_surrogate_alternation # => '(?:[\u0258]|\ud83e\udd29)'
 ```

-Note: If you run JRuby or another Ruby without C support, you will also need to install [`range_compressor`](https://github.com/janosch-x/range_compressor) for these writing operations.

 ### Unicode plane methods

 There are some methods to check for planes and to handle [BMP](https://en.wikipedia.org/wiki/Plane_%28Unicode%29#Basic_Multilingual_Plane) and astral parts: